About Four Springs Farm

 Herbs • Both perennial and annual herbs are grown at Four Springs Farm.
 Mid-summer there is a wide selection available fresh from the garden.
 Most are also dried on the farm for sale all year.

 Poultry • Four Springs Farm sells top quality pasture-raised chicken and turkey to local customers.
-A laying flock is maintained for organic eggs as well.
+A laying flock is maintained for eggs as well.
 Started pullets are available for sale in late summer.

 Events • You are invited to schedule small meetings, celebrations, parties and family gatherings at Four Springs Farm using the outdoor picnic pavilion or arrange for a large tent set-up.
 The camping facilities are all available for weekend or overnight events.